25.4.2025

 A shared rental hut is a reservable place for an overnight stay where you can book a paid bed for 1–2 nights.

-The reservation day for shared rental huts and rental huts begins at 2 pm and end at 12 noon.
+The reservation day begins at 2 pm and ends at 12 noon.

 Bring along your invoice and proof of payment to the hut.

-The use of huts and other structures in business operations requires a permit from Metsähallitus (metsa.fi).
+The use of the hut and other structures for business operations requires a permit from Metsähallitus.
+Learn about transfer of rights of use (metsa.fi).

 Available for rent 1.3.-15.10.